Are you wondering how to run Windows software on Mac M1?

 The QEMU emulator and virtualizer is a free, open-source software application that emulates full-system, user-mode, and virtualized operating systems.

 In QEMU, various operating systems are emulated by dynamic binary translation.
 Using a Kernel-based Virtual Machine (KVM), it runs virtual machines close to native speeds.
 Using QEMU, you can also emulate user-level processes, so you can run applications compiled for one architecture on another.

 The difference between QEMU and Parallels Desktop is that, as a machine emulator, QEMU allows Windows and macOS apps to run smoothly, whereas Parallels Desktop gives users more control and options.

 QEMU is an emulator, so you can run Windows on a Mac M1.
-To use an ARM processor, you just need to create a virtual machine.
+You need to create a virtual machine to use an ARM processor.
 Homebrew contains a package called “qemu” that can be used to install QEMU.

 The switch between the two operating systems must be seamless and effective.
 Parallels Desktop seems like the most user-friendly option, but it is a paid subscription.

 QEMU is free to use, but you must learn how emulation works to create virtual disks and configure specific hardware.
 You can use CrossOver on M1 Macs if the software you wish to use is compatible.

 These are the three ways to run Windows software on the Mac M1 depending on your needs.